SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_notes.md

 The storage limit for an organization depends on the plan:

-- For Essential plan - the limit is 50 MB
+- For Free plan - the limit is 50 MB
 - For Pro and Enterprise plans - the limit is unlimited

 File uploads won’t work if the plan limit has been reached.
 File once uploaded cannot be deleted.